Dre Campbell Farm

 If you’ve been struggling with the presence of kudzu bugs, you’re not alone.
 They can be a nuisance to some gardeners and homeowners.

-These bugs love to feast on kudzu plants, which is how they got their name, but they’ll also eat other plants, including soybeans and wisteria.
-They have also been making their way into homes and businesses in some areas of the United States.
+These bugs love to feast on kudzu plants, which is how they got their name.
+They also eat other plants, like soybeans and wisteria.

-So what can you do to get rid of them?
-There are a few natural control methods that seem to be working well.
+There are a few natural control methods that appear to be effective.
 We’ll highlight nine of them below.

 Identification